Today, if you’re working at a big tech company, the chances are that working on a web application is something like this:

 - some of those new engineers will start compiling a list of reasons to leave your company based on the above.

-- all your programmers know how to use “+” and are comfortable with it
+- all competent programmers know how to use “+” and are comfortable with it

 So, an abstraction needs to justify itself in terms of what it simplifies or it shouldn’t exist.
 Ways in which an abstraction becomes a net benefit include:

 - insulating your code from capricious behavior in dependencies (maybe the people who write your compiler are know to badly break “+” from time to time, so you want to implement it by subtracting from zero and flipping for safety.
-Usually this is a ridiculous argument, e.g. one of the funnier defenses I’ve heard of React was “well what if browsers went away?”
+Usually this is a ridiculous argument, e.g. one of the funniest defenses I’ve heard of React was “well what if browsers went away?”
 Sure, but what are the odds React outlives browsers?
+I’ll take that bet.

 - saving the user a lot of common busywork that you want to keep DRY (e.g. to avoid common pitfalls, reduce errors, improve readability, provide a single point to make fixes or improvements, etc.).
-Almost any function is anyone writes is an example of this.
+Almost any function anyone writes is at least intended to be an example of this.

 - eliminate the need for special domain knowledge so that non-specialists can use do something that would otherwise require deep knowledge to do, e.g. the way threejs allows people with no graphics background to display 3d scenes, or the way statistics libraries allow programmers who never learned stats to calculate a standard deviation (and save those who did the trouble of looking up the formula and implementing it from scratch).